jtsextonMITRE/nccoe-tls-visibility/source/C_ProjectOverview.rst

 keys, securely manage recorded traffic, and consider privacy via a broad set of options, including:

-- **Key-management mechanisms** that defer forward secrecy until all copies of keying material needed to maintain current levels of network visibility are deleted (such as copies retained to support passive decryption and inspection, referred to throughout this document as passive inspection).
+- **Key-management mechanisms** that defer forward secrecy until all copies of keying material needed to maintain current levels of network visibility are deleted (such as copies retained to support passive decryption and inspection, referred to throughout this publication as passive inspection).
+Passive inspection involves inspecting encrypted traffic without disrupting the data flow or requiring any changes to the network or applications using TLS.

 - **Network architectures** that provide visibility, such as using overlays or incorporating middleboxes (see RFC 3234: Middleboxes: